klausweiss/dotfiles/nvim/pack/default/start/neogit/README.md

     -- is also selected then telescope is used instead -- Requires you to have `ibhagwan/fzf-lua` installed. fzf_lua = nil,

+    -- If enabled, uses mini.pick for menu selection.
+If the telescope integration -- is also selected then telescope is used instead -- Requires you to have `echasnovski/mini.pick` installed. mini_pick = nil,
   },
   sections = {
     -- Reverting/Cherry Picking